emdonkus/Fantastic-Four/FINAL_REPORT_MATERIAL/FINAL_REPORT.md

         Integration
     </h3>
         <p>
             The main struggles near the end of this project had to do with getting our front end functionality to integrate with the back end functionality.
-The pieces were built separatly and the team did not agree on the "handoff" point between the front end and the back end before building the features.
+The pieces were built separately and the team did not agree on the "handoff" point between the front end and the back end before building the features.
 This led to confusion on how they would connect and the expectation of each persons work.
         </p>
     <h3>
         Testing